 Boss Battle: Shell Dragon

 Set the “Standard Heading” to 3 and then go into the next room using the exit to the left.
-Travel all the way to the top of the column using the elevators and pathways and open the treasure chest at the top to obtain 20,007 gil.
+Travel to the upper platform and jump on the elevator and use it to treasure chest at the top to obtain 20,007 gil.
 Return back down the pathways to the elevator afterwards.

 Proceed into the next room when you are ready (and only after saving your game and using a Tent).
 Mozme will warn you that there is danger up ahead as you move into the next room.

 Silver Dragon has a number of attacks to watch out for.
-It will cast moves called Aerial Slash and Twister which are both Wind-elemental attacks, so if you managed to equip your party members with Wind-resistance armor and accessories, this battle will be much easier.
-It will also use Claw on a single target and Shockwave on multiple targets - both of which are physical attacks.
+It will perform two attacks, Aerial Slash and Twister, which are both Wind-elemental attacks, so if you managed to equip your party members with Wind-resistance armor and accessories, this battle will be much easier.
+It will also use Claw on a single target and Shockwave on multiple targets both of which are physical attacks.

 This boss is susceptible to Sleep, Slow, Silence and Darkness, so cast each of those spells at will until they take (and especially if you are attempting to have Zidane steal both items that Silver Dragon possesses).